Jerophin123/HPOE/README.md

 - **`Low`**: Solid colors replacing blurs, minimal shadows, standard animations.
 - **`Very Low`**: Pure static layouts, stripped of animations entirely.
 Fallback mode.

-### The 60FPS Mandate
+### The 60+ FPS Mandate
 Interaction costs latency.
 If a user clicks a button, hover effects must trigger instantly.
 Scrolling must not stutter.
 HPOE fundamentally prioritizes **Input Responsiveness** over visual fidelity.
-If maintaining a blur causes the page to scroll at 40FPS, HPOE determines that the blur is a failure condition and will mercilessly strip it from the UI to restore 60FPS.
+If maintaining a blur causes the page to scroll at 40FPS, HPOE determines that the blur is a failure condition and will mercilessly strip it from the UI to restore 60+ FPS.

 ### The Mobile Thermal Cap
 Smartphones lack active cooling fans.
 A flagship processor like the Snapdragon 8 Elite intrinsically possesses graphical benchmarks that rival high-end laptops.
 Thus, from a purely analytical perspective, it *can* calculate multiple stacking blurs perfectly.